protontypes/agile-development-methods-and-strategies/README.md

 The design pattern defines the rules that the programmers follow, simplifies communication through the use of a standard language, and provides consistency and scalability.
 Finally, good segmentation helps by minimizing the communication overhead between team members. [[4](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)]

-Autoware.Auto gives you an example on how to create [guidlines for contributing](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/cpp-development-process.html).
+Autoware.Auto gives you an example how to create [guidlines for contributing](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/cpp-development-process.html).

 ### The Power of Giving up Power - About Delegation

-> `If one believes, as I have argued at many places in this book, that creativity comes from individuals and not from structures processes, then a central question facing the software manager is how to design structure and process so as to enhance rather than inhibit, creativity and initative.`  by Frederick Brooks in the Mythical Man-Month in 1995
+> `If one believes, as I have argued at many places in this book, that creativity comes from individuals and not from structures processes, then a central question facing the software manager is how to design structure and process so as to enhance rather than inhibit, creativity and initiative.`  by Frederick Brooks in the Mythical Man-Month in 1995

 There has been a traditional belief in most businesses about the decision-making in the organization – the managers tell the workers how to do their own job.
 In a "Work-Out technique", the roles are turned – the managers are taught how to listen to the developers, so they can explain better what actions might be taken, as well as provide suggestions for improvements.
 The lean approach follows the Agile Principle "build projects around motivated individuals [...] and trust them to get the job done", encouraging progress, catching errors, and removing impediments, but not micro-managing. [[5](https://en.wikipedia.org/wiki/Lean_software_development#Empower_the_team)]

 ### Unix Philosophy - About Slicing Complexity

-Concepts of modularity and re-usability into software engineering practice, spawning a "software tools" movement.
+Concepts of modularity and reusability into software engineering practice, spawning a "software tools" movement.
 (1978) [[3](https://en.wikipedia.org/wiki/Unix_philosophy)]

 The Unix philosophy favors composability as opposed to monolithic design: